frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 "Blessed are the clean of heart, for they shall see God" (Matt.
 5:8).
 This is the reward that awaits us, if we make an effort to be faithful each day.
 Each day we can foster in our hearts that glorious hope of heaven.

-Our Lord wants us to strengthen that hope.
-He wants to strengthen us with the hope of heaven, particularly if at some point along the way, the way becomes a bit taxing, or discouragement causes us to falter a little bit.
+Our Lord wants to strengthen us with the hope of heaven, particularly if at some point along the way, the way becomes a bit taxing, or discouragement causes us to falter a little bit.

 Thinking about heaven can help us to be strong and to persevere.
 Thinking of the reward: "Eye has not seen, nor ear heard, nor has it entered into the heart of man, the things that God has prepared for those who love him" (1 Cor.
 2:9).

-It\'s worthwhile getting to heaven.
-It\'s worthwhile knowing the way.
+It's worthwhile getting to heaven.
+It's worthwhile knowing the way.

 Venerable Fulton Sheen tells a story of how one time he was going to give a talk in the town hall of Philadelphia.
 And he lost his way.